Bio & Incident Details

 Patrolman Paul Luther was shot and killed while on patrol near a restaurant.
 A sniper opened fire on the establishment, fatally wounding Patrolman Luther, who had given him a speeding ticket two hours earlier.
 He also killed a civilian and wounded 11 other people.
 During the siege, he fired over 300 rounds and only quit after a fire started in his apartment.

 He pleaded guilty in June 1977 to two counts of second-degree murder and 11 other charges and was sentenced to serve a sentence of 25 years to life.
-The killer was denied parole for a fifth time in August, 2009.
-His next parole hearing is in June, 2013.
+The killer was denied parole for a sixth time in June, 2013.
+His next parole hearing is in June, 2017.

 Patrolman Luther was also the president of the local fire company.
 He was survived by his parents.